-It can take place in a café, but also in a meeting room, or almost anywhere.
+It can take place in a café, but also in a meeting room, living room, or almost anywhere.

-These groups are people meeting on their own time to learn, but this format has big potential benefits in business context too.
+These groups are people meeting on their own time to learn, but this format has big potential benefits in business context as well.

 A few quotes from LWS on Lean Coffee:

 Essentially, a Lean Coffee is a group of people working together to learn … in an informal setting.
 It’s like a mini-unconference where the participants decide on the schedule.

 Step 1: Everybody writes down topics they’d like to discuss on stickies ….

 Step 2: Each topic is briefly described …

 Step 4: … stickies with the most votes at the top